Bostonhacks/bostonhacks-api/README.md

 Please do not add any sensitive keys/info to the public repository.
 All private keys/values should be placed in an `.env.*` or added to `.gitignore`.

+You may realize that this does a lot things from scratch.
+The point of this is to give a deeper understanding of underlying abstractions such as auth.
+It's suggested to read through some of the code flows to better understand underlying processes.

 # To Run
 You must have NodeJS and Docker Desktop installed.